 Medication management is an important I-ADL to address for patients who will be going home and may be managing their own medications, especially if they have difficulties with high level cognitive tasks.

-I learned how important it was to address this before going home and make an effort to address this with any patient with even a mild cognition impairment who will be doing this themselves when going home.
+This is really important to address this before going home, so I make an effort to address this with any patient with even a mild cognitive impairment who will be doing this themselves when going home.
 The kit is also great for a fine motor coordination intervention.

 For full detailed instructions on how to make your own medication management kit, check out this post from Carbon Creations.
-It will definitely be a valuable addition to the setting.
+Trust me that it will be a valuable addition to the setting!

-I created a Groceries Galore kit for one of my in-service projects when I was a student, and it is super easy to make.
+I created a Groceries Galore kit for one of my in-service projects when I was in my last Level II fieldwork, and it is super easy to make.
 Simply collect and rinse out various grocery containers of all shapes and sizes, with difficult lids and easier lids.
 You can add small Scrabble pieces, pennies, beads, etc. for an extra fine motor component.

-Add your own price stickers to each container to grade it up for cognition.
-I also really like to have patients place the containers in high and low areas of our kitchen area for item retrieval, gross motor coordination, range of motion, and standing tolerance as an occupation-based activity.
+Add your own price stickers to each container to grade it up to also address cognition.
+I also really like to have patients place the containers in high and low areas of our kitchen area for item retrieval, gross motor coordination, range of motion, and standing tolerance as a great occupation-based activity.

 Put Together a Mirror Box